CaixdLab/CoxMT/README.md

-# CoxMT
+# Cox-MT

- CoxMT: the  Cox proportional hazards model trained with a deep semi-supervised learning approach named  the mean-teacher (MT) method.
+ Cox-MT: the  Cox proportional hazards model trained with a deep semi-supervised learning approach named  the mean-teacher (MT) method.

 ## Overview
 This repository implements:
 - A Cox proportional hazards model for survival analysis.
 - A mean-teacher method for semi-supervised training.
-- Single-modal and multi-modal variants.
+- Single-modal and multi-modal Cox-MT models.

-The training script reads preprocessed RNA features and optional WSI features, trains a student model, and updates a teacher model by exponential moving average (EMA).
+It also includes the scripts for processing the RNA-seq and whole slide image (WSI) data from The Cancer Genome Atlas (TCGA) and the Gene Expression Omnibus (GEO) as described in the paper.
+These data were used to train Cox-NT models for predicitng cancer prognosis.

 ## Repository layout
 - `train.py`: training entrypoint (student/teacher, losses, checkpoints).